SAVE THE DATES!

 JUNE 4-7th 9 2026 WOMEN’S HANDCARVING RETREAT & ART SHOW – (Now 4 Days and a New Location!)

 Our quiet, peaceful, 4-day hand carving event is a wonderful gathering of women artists will be hosted athe the South Lodge of Camp Pilgrim Firs in Port Orchard, WA.
 We can easily talk among ourselves.
 If you aren’t a hand carver, bring a partially finished piece you can rasp, chisel, or sand.
 Space will be limited to 20 experienced participants and 4 brand new to carving participants.
-Registration is OPEN NOW!
+Registration is FULL!
+Ask to be added to our WAIT LIST.

 SUMMER SYMPOSIA